CissyZR/FGMI-Tool/README.md

 + **The reference data for testing are provided in the Example_data folder, which users can download and use for evaluation.**

+# Corresponding Author
+If there is any technical issue, please contact the corresponding author Rui Zhang: 202320399@mail.sdu.edu.cn